camwestwood/xapi/recipes/universal-xapi-translator/vle-resourceviewed-input.md

-This is the input file for an attendance event.
+This is the specification for an input TSV file for viewing a vle resource.

 Data should be supplied as a UTF-8 Tab Seperated File called resourceviewed.tsv